eduardstal/Trilitech/README.md

 If from the verbose output you see that the point at which the deployment is stuck is `hardhat:core:hre Creating provider for network etherlink +26ms` then make sure that enough funds are in the wallet to cover the gas fees.
 You can request testnet tokens from the faucet at https://faucet.etherlink.com.
 ###### Deploying the contract fails due to the gas limit being exceeded.
-Set the gas limit to 30_000_000 or lower in the hardhat.config.ts file.
+Set the gas price to 2_000_000_000 and the gas limit to 30_000_000 or lower in the hardhat.config.ts file.
 ```ts
 etherlink: {
     gas: 30_000_000,